quieoo/lmpthash/README.md

 ----
 LMPTHASH is an index structure developed by the group for managing PB-level data mapping tables in DPU.
 It combines learning-based indexing, perfect hashing tables.
 By leveraging the continuity of logical addresses, it improves the spatial efficiency and query speed of the index.

-Based on LMPTHASH index structure, we build `HiDPU` which offload the inner index to the DPU and use the techniques such as parallel memory access and caching to improve index lookup efficiency.
+Building on the LMPTHASH index structure, we developed `HiDPU`, which offloads the index management to the DPU and employs techniques such as parallel memory access and caching to enhance index lookup efficiency.

-Since DPU code rely on specific microcode to call the hardware accelerator, we designed and provide the `HiDPU Simulator` to simulate the behavior of HiDPU in a CPU-only environment.
-Within Simulator, HiDPU also integrates baseline index structures: `Three-level Page Table`, `Learned Table` and `LearnedFTL`.
+Since DPU code relies on specific microcode to interact with hardware accelerators, we have designed and provided the `HiDPU Simulator`.
+This simulator mimics the behavior of HiDPU in a CPU-only environment.
+Within the simulator, HiDPU also integrates several baseline index structures, including the Three-level Page Table, Learned Table, and LearnedFTL.

 <p align="center">